How to Throw a Progressive Dinner

 Pick a Date

 Last year, a poll was put up in our neighborhood group for everyone to vote on the best days that worked for them.
-This year, the progressive dinner hosts selected a day that worked for all the hosts.
+This year, the progressive dinner hosts selected a day that worked for all the hosts, not the guests.